 1. Emitter

-Heavily doped crystal supplies/emits majority charge carriers.
+Heavily doped crystal supplies/emits the majority of charge carriers.

 Moderate Size: Thinner than the collector and thicker than the base.